Capacitive Reactance Calculator

 What is capacitive reactance?

-Capacitive reactance (XC) is the opposition that a capacitor offers to alternating current (AC) flow.
-It's measured in ohms (Ω) and decreases as frequency increases, which is opposite to inductive reactance.
+Capacitive reactance (XC) is the opposition a capacitor presents to alternating current (AC).
+Unlike resistance, which dissipates energy as heat, reactance stores and releases energy in the electric field of the capacitor.
+It is measured in ohms (Ω) and decreases as frequency or capacitance increases.

 What is the capacitive reactance if C = 15 nF and f = 60 Hz?